olivierlabayle/WDL-GWAS/docs/src/tutorials/local_run.md

 ## Outputs

 The outputs will be found in the `gwas_outputs` directory.
 For example the poorly populated meta-analysis QQ plot for SEVERE\_COVID\_19, but well it is only a test dataset.
+For a full description of output files, please refer to the [Workflow's Outputs](@ref) section.

 !["Severe Covid 19 QQ"](../assets/local-example-qq.png)